learkonas/OCR/README.md

 ## Overview

-This is my code, cloned from Nielsen's original, to follow and experiment with his ML tutorial.
+This is my code, cloned from Nielsen's original, to follow and experiment with his ML tutorial

 ### neuralnetworksanddeeplearning.com integrated scripts for Python 3.5.2 and Theano with CUDA support